FreeStable/free-stable-v0-2/README.md

 # FreeStable v0.2 - Stablecoin Research

-> WIP - Work In Progress.
-For research purposes only!

 This repository hosts an experiment implementation of a FreeStable stablecoin (version 0.2).
 The test uses a EUR-pegged version (FreeEUR), but it can be used for any currency.

 The concept description: https://github.com/FreeStable/freestable-concept